a8864666-rgb/fgoc/README.md

 - easy evaluation within the Rubin Science Platform (RSP),
 - and straightforward future integration if LSST chooses to adopt FGOC.

-R> **Rubin Observatory and the LSST Project are granted
-> perpetual, unrestricted MIT-licensed rights to use, modify, integrate, or ignore FGOC at any time.**
+<mark><b>Rubin Observatory and the LSST Project are granted perpetual, unrestricted MIT-licensed rights to use, modify, integrate, or ignore FGOC at any time.</b></mark>